ScriptSmith/instamancer/FAQ.md

 ## Do I need to log in?
 No. Instamancer scrapes data that Instagram makes publicly available.

+## How quickly does it run?
+It processes between 2-3 posts per second.

+## Can I make it run faster?
+Running without the `--full` and `-d` arguments is faster.

+Reducing the time between interactions with the page only seems to induce rate limiting.
+Additionally, scraping does not appear to be parallelisable because the pagination between requests doesn't use time codes.

 ## Can I run multiple instances at the same time rather than batch scraping?
 No. Instagram will probably rate-limit your IP address and then Instamancer will have to pause until the limit is lifted.